aitor1717/fin_dash/README.md

-`pipeline/metrics.py` also computes an evaluation-style compliance panel (profit target progress, trailing max-loss margin, concentration-band status, price/volume floor violations) into every `dashboard.json` -- see `compliance_panel()`.
+`pipeline/metrics.py` also computes an evaluation-style compliance panel (profit target progress, trailing max-loss margin, concentration-band status, price/volume floor violations) into every `dashboard.json`.
+See `compliance_panel()`.
 It isn't wired into the current UI yet; the raw numbers are there for anyone who wants to add a panel for it.